contiamo/react-connect-context/README.md

 Sure.
 Consider using [`PureComponent`](https://reactjs.org/docs/react-api.html#reactpurecomponent) or [`shouldComponentUpdate`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) to let your components know when or when _not_ to update.

 Additionally, unlike [Redux](https://github.com/reactjs/redux), React 16.3 allows the creation of _multiple_, composable `Context`s, so ideally, you'd be using a `Context` that is small enough to house _just the information_ that you'd like to reuse in order to properly [separate concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and correctly use the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when passing context around.

-## Gotchas

-The Context value _has_ to be an object since it maps to props by key/value pairs. _Be careful_ if your context is just a string, as in the [basic example from React's RFC](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md#basic-example).
-This will throw an error that will lead you here. :)

 ---